Q - what Sceloporus is this?

 • TIEE (Teaching Issues and Experiments in Ecology): evaluation results and research practitioner model.
 Charlene D’Avanzo, Bruce W. Grant, Deborah Morris, Susan Musante, Jason Taylor, Josh Riney, and Daniel Udovic.
 Poster #147.

-• Nine TIEE Team Posters (Research Practitioner Teams funded by our 2005-2006 NSF grant and trained at ESA 2005 Workshop: during fall 2005 - spring 2006, these research teams were supervised by Deborah Morris, Charlene D’Avanzo, and Bruce W. Grant)
+• Nine TIEE Team Posters (Research Practitioner Teams funded by our 2005-2006 NSF grant and trained at ESA 2005 Workshop: during fall 2005 - spring 2006, co-PI's Deborah Morris, Charlene D’Avanzo, and Bruce W. Grant)

 • Teaching Issues and Experiments in Ecology (TIEE): An Electronic Publication for Ecology Faculty.
 Poster presentation, Bruce W. Grant, Charlene D'Avanzo, Susan Musante, Josh Riney, Jason Taylor, and Deborah Morris.
 Annual meeting of the American Institute of Biological Sciences AIBS.
 Washington DC.
 24-25 May 2006.